status-im/subspace-docs/getting-started.md

 ## Cleanup
-If Phoenix is not needed anymore, you need can invoke `close()` to dispose and perform the cleanup necessary to remove the internal subscriptions and interval timers created by Phoenix during its normal execution, thus avoiding any potential memory leak.
+If **Subspace** is not needed anymore, you need can invoke `close()` to dispose and perform the cleanup necessary to remove the internal subscriptions and interval timers created by **Subspace** during its normal execution, thus avoiding any potential memory leak.

 ```
 eventSyncer.close();